 Share this article

 Especially in low-income countries, the collection of recyclables depends almost entirely on the informal sector.
-Informal waste workers are amongst society’s most marginalized groups with no recognition of their valuable services, often being deprived access to sustainable income sources and basic social services.
+Informal waste workers are amongst society’s most marginalised groups with no recognition of their valuable services, often being deprived of access to sustainable income sources and basic social services.

 Systematic improvements of waste collection and treatment services are urgently needed, which include the development of infrastructure and adequate remuneration for all workers along the waste value chain.
-Plastic Credits can serve as new financial instrument to help disadvantaged countries fund these projects.
-For the transparent calculation and valorisation of Plastic Credits, a new and innovative approach is needed.
-Instead of transferring the operating principles of the CO2-emissions trading, ValuCred is developing a standardized process model (SPM) that can be replicated internationally and will be supported by digital solutions.
-It aims to align the interests of global stakeholders and promote the collaboration amongst existing initiatives for Plastic Credit markets.
-The ValuCred SPM is based on global best industry practices such as the ISO and the GRI standards, it incorporates the relevant metrics of the UN SDGs, and refers to and considers the relevant international regulatory framework as the Basel Convention and national Extended Producer Responsibility (EPR) schemes.
+Novel financing schemes such as plastic credits can serve as financial instruments to help disadvantaged countries fund these activities.
+However, for the transparent calculation and valorisation of plastic credits or other compensation schemes under voluntary extended producer responsibility (EPR), a more sophisticated and innovative approach is needed.
+Instead of transferring the operating principles of the CO2-emissions trading, ValuCred developed a standard process model (SPM) that can be replicated internationally and is supported by any digital solution for plastic waste data tracking.
+It aims to align the interests of global stakeholders and to promote the collaboration among existing initiatives for plastic credit or voluntary EPR markets.
+The ValuCred SPM is based on global best practices such as the ISO and the GRI standards, it incorporates the relevant metrics of the UN SDGs, and refers to and considers the relevant international regulatory framework as the Basel Convention and national Extended Producer Responsibility (EPR) schemes.

 “Plastic Credits – Friend or Foe?
 Retrospective of recent market dynamics“.